Discours sur les passions de l'amour: Trade fairs

 George Brunet's Un prétendu traité de Pascal is not only an attempt to trace the history of the Discours and manuscripts C and G, but also to restore their historical context.
-It contains a repertory of 'questions d'amour', with the questions, answers and works from which they are taken.
+It contains a repertory of "questions d'amour, with the questions, answers and works from which they are taken.

-Despite the various comparisons made by researchers between the Discours and the various collections of "questions d'amour" produced in the seventeenth and eighteenth centuries, such as the repertory compiled by George Brunet containing questions, their answers and the works from which they are taken, these comparisons are sometimes criticized for being "vague".
+Despite the various comparisons made by researchers between the Discours and the various collections of "questions d'amour produced in the seventeenth and eighteenth centuries, such as the repertory compiled by George Brunet containing questions, their answers and the works from which they are taken, these comparisons are sometimes criticized for being "vague".

 A text probably written after Blaise Pascal death

 For critics convinced of the Discours authenticity, the text would have been written during Pascal social period, i.e. 1652-1653 or more broadly 1651-1654, the influence of the Chevalier de Méré on the text being one of the arguments put forward.
 However, researchers who have set out to find the author of the Discours have noted borrowings from texts written after the philosopher's death on 19 August 1662.
-The popularity of the Pensées is often invoked to explain the similarities between Pascal's texts and the Discours.
+The popularity of the is often invoked to explain the similarities between Pascal's texts and the Discours.